Idle-Truth/Idle-Truth/README.md

 ## 🌟 About Me

-👋 Hi there!
-I’m **Trey**, a student passionate about exploring the intersection of technology, creativity, and problem-solving.
+# 👋 Hi, I’m Trey!

-- 🎓 **Studying:** Information Technology at the University of Central Florida.
+🎓 I'm an Information Technology student at the University of Central Florida, passionate about building innovative tech solutions and blending creativity with problem-solving.

-- 🌍 **Location:** Orlando, FL, USA.
+## 🔧 Current Interests
+- Backend development with Go
+- Infrastructure automation & terminal workflows
+- Containerization with Docker & Kubernetes
+- Game development with a focus on VR/AR

+## 🌱 Currently Learning
+- Advanced Go patterns
-- 🔍 **Interests:** DevOps methodologies, automation, containerization, and CI/CD pipelines.
+- CI/CD pipelines
-- 🛠️ **Currently Learning:** Docker, Kubernetes, and cloud platforms like AWS.
+- Cloud platforms like AWS

+📍 Based in Orlando, FL
+💬 Always up for chatting about cool projects, dev tools, or experimental game mechanics.

 <div align="center">
     <br>